The RealTime Optimization Pack supports the following Microsoft Skype for Business configurations:

 - Microsoft Office Professional 2013 with Lync and at least the June 2016 Microsoft Office Public Updates.
 Citrix recommends having the latest updates.
 The client must be configured in native Skype for Business UI mode.

-The Optimization Pack supports the following Citrix environments:
+The Optimization Pack supports the following Citrix LTSR environments if they haven’t reached end of life:

 For more information about XenDesktop and XenApp editions that include Skype for Business optimization, see XenApp and XenDesktop features.

-The Optimization Pack supports the following Citrix Receivers:
+The Optimization Pack supports the following Citrix Receivers if they haven’t reached end of life:

 - Receiver for Windows 4.x